HUBioDataLab/DrugGEN/README.md

 ## Deep Learning based Bioactivity Prediction

-- If you want to re-produce DEEPScreen results, first download the model from [this link](https://drive.google.com/file/d/1aG9oYspCsF9yG1gEGtFI_E2P4qlITqio/view?usp=drive_link).
+- If you want to re-produce bioactivity predictions of de novo molecules against AKT1 protein using DEEPScreen, first download the model from [this link](https://drive.google.com/file/d/1aG9oYspCsF9yG1gEGtFI_E2P4qlITqio/view?usp=drive_link).

 - After that, unzip the compresssed file and follow the instrcutions below.